-A new public street network designed and constructed in general accordance with City standards is planned to serve the site and each of the new homes and to connect to Chain Lake Road.
-Pavement widening, planter strip, and sidewalk frontage improvements are also planned along Chain Lake road to complete that public roadway connection.
+A new public street (Road A) in general accordance with City standards is planned to serve the site and connect to 134th Street SE.
+Three internal private access drives (PAT1, PAT2, and PAT3) are proposed to serve some of the lots.
+Pavement widening, planter strip, and sidewalk improvements are also planned along the 134th Street SE frontage.
 These improvements are supported by the project-specific Traffic Impact Analysis (TIA) that accompanies this application.